Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 Walking in the street of Cartagena (1)

 Cartagena has not had an easy life.
 Since its birth in the Spanish colonial world (1533), it has been envied by many European countries.
-To be discreet, it was customary to hire privateers to attack and ransack the city.
+To be discreet, it was customary to hire pirates to attack and ransack the city.

 As a result, the Spaniards built many forts and walls to protect themselves —without too much success.

-Then Cartagena made a revolution to be independent.
+Then, Cartagena made a revolution to be independent.
 Twice, in fact.

-To understand the history of this Unesco world heritage city, I recommend you book a walking tour.
+To understand the history of this Unesco World Heritage city, I recommend you book a walking tour.

-• Private tour: Ideal if you want a personalized experience.
-This 4-hour tour gives you a great overview of the different areas and a chance to get to know the city better.
-Book now.
+• Private tour: This 4-hour tour is ideal if you want a personalized experience.
+It gives you an excellent overview of the different areas and a chance to get to know the city better.

-6# Take photos or be the star
+5# Take photos or be the star

 Cartagena is the most photogenic city in Colombia.
 Once you take your camera out, it will be tough to stop.